Creatinine and Creatinine Clearance

 How It Feels

 tight.
 You may feel nothing at all from the needle, or you may feel a quick

 Risks of a blood test

 of a problem from having a blood sample taken from a vein.

 can lower the chance of bruising by keeping pressure on the site for several

 sample is taken.
 This problem is called phlebitis.
 A warm compress can be used

-The normal values listed here—called a reference range—are just a guide.
-These ranges vary from lab to lab, and your lab may have a different range for what's normal.
-Your lab report should contain the range your lab uses.
+These numbers are just a guide.
+The range for "normal" varies from lab to lab.
+Your lab may have a different range.
+Your lab report should show what range your lab uses for "normal."
 Also, your doctor will evaluate your results based on your health and other factors.
-This means that a value that falls outside the normal values listed here may still be normal for you or your lab.
+So a number that is outside the normal range here may still be normal for you.